Hotelconnect Limited (In liquidation) v HMRC

 Joseph recently represented Hotelconnect in the FTT resisting HMRC’s attempt to refer this case and four others to the European Court of Justice.

 Joseph and Tristan represented the taxpayer in a case where HMRC were criticised for making the appeal needlessly complicated and confusing.
-The decision is currently being appealed to the Upper Tribunal.
+Permission to appeal was granted on application to the upper tribunal where Judge Richards held:

 Crest Nicholson and Ors v HMRC